-- Charge your battery only with the supplied charger (f).
+Charge your battery only with the supplied charger (f).
 Do not use the charger of any other manufacturer, not even when the connector of the charger matches your rechargeable battery.
-The rechargeable battery can heat up, catch fire or even explode! - Keep the rechargeable battery and the charger out of the reach of children!
+The rechargeable battery can heat up, catch fire or even explode!

+Keep the rechargeable battery and the charger out of the reach of children!

-- We recommend that you charge your battery only during the day and only in dry rooms which have a smoke or a fire detector; but not in your bedroom.
-Place the battery during the charging process on a big, non-inflammable plate (a) made of ceramics or glass!
-Unplug the battery once it has been charged up. - Keep the rechargeable battery and the charger away from moisture and water during the charging process to exclude electric shocks and short circuits. - Do not use a rechargeable battery or a charger that is defective.
-If you are in doubt or if you have any questions, contact your SCOTT dealer. - Do not expose your battery or the charger to the blazing sun during charging. - Do not charge any other electrical devices with the supplied charger of your SCOTT pedelec! - The drive is not approved for steam cleaning, high-pressure cleaning or cleaning with a water hose.
-The contact of the electrics or the drive with water can destroy the units.
-The individual drive components can be cleaned with a soft rag and neutral detergents.
-You may use a moist rag, but not excessive water.
-Keep the rechargeable battery dry and do not submerge it.
-Risk of explosion. - Make sure your rechargeable battery does not show any damage, i.e. cracks, breakages or discolorations at the contact points (b+c).
+We recommend that you charge your battery only during the d in dry rooms which have a smoke or a fire detector; but not in your Place the battery during the charging process on a big, non-infl plate (a) made of ceramics or glass!
+Unplug the battery once it charged up. our bedroom. ammable Keep the rechargeable battery and the charger away from moi ter during the charging process to exclude electric shocks and Do not use a rechargeable battery or a charger that is defective doubt or if you have any questions, contact your SCOTT dealer - Do not expose your battery or the charger to the blazing sun du ring charging.
+Do not charge any other electrical devices with the supplied ch SCOTT pedelec! arger of your The drive is not approved for steam cleaning, high-pressure cleaning with a water hose.
+The contact of the electrics or the orwater can destroy the units.
+The individual drive components of with a soft rag and neutral detergents.
+You may use a moist rag excessive water.
+Keep the rechargeable battery dry and do not Risk of explosion. drive with an be cleaned g, but not

+Make sure your rechargeable battery does not show any damage, i.e. cracks, breakages or discolorations at the contact points (b+c).
 Do not use a battery with such damage.
 Bring a damaged battery to your SCOTT dealer at once.

-- Make sure your rechargeable battery is in sound condition.
+Make sure your rechargeable battery is in sound condition.
 Do not open, disassemble or crush the battery (d).
-Risk of explosion! - Make sure your rechargeable battery is not exposed to mechanical impacts. - Keep your battery away from fire and heat.
-Risk of explosion! - Batteries must not be short-circuited.
+Risk of explosion!

+Make sure your rechargeable battery is not exposed to mechanical impacts.

+Keep your battery away from fire and heat.
+Risk of explosion!

+Batteries must not be short-circuited.
 Therefore store them in a safe storage area and make sure the battery is not short-circuited accidentally (e.g. with metal or another battery).
 In addition, rechargeable batteries must not be stored inappropriately, e.g. in a box or in a drawer where they can be short-circuited by other conductive materials or where they can short-circuit each other.
-Do not deposit any objects in the storage area (e.g. clothes). - Make sure to use the battery only for the SCOTT pedelec for which it is desianed.
+Do not deposit any objects in the storage area (e.g. clothes).

+Make sure to use the battery only for the SCOTT pedelec for which it is designed.

-- When you remove your battery from the holder for charging it (e) with your SCOTT pedelec left in the open during the charging process, you should protect the connections, e.g. with a plastic bag against rain, water, moisture and dirt (f).
-If the connections of the rechargeable battery are soiled, clean them with a dry rag. - Make sure not to discharge your rechargeable battery completely (also referred to as depth discharge).
+When you remove your battery from the holder for charging it (e) with your SCOTT pedelec left in the open during the charging process, you should protect the connections, e.g. with a plastic bag against rain, water, moisture and dirt (f).
+If the connections of the rechargeable battery are soiled, clean them with a dry rag.

+Make sure not to discharge your rechargeable battery completely (also referred to as depth discharge).
 This can occur, when the battery has run out completely and the SCOTT pedelec was left standing for some days.
 Depth discharge will affect the rechargeable battery of your SCOTT pedelec permanently.
 A deep-discharged battery can only be recharged in exceptional cases and with special chargers.
 Contact your SCOTT dealer.